jmcoholich/jmcoholich.github.io/content/post/FoundationPose/index.md

 Below is are the segmentations for the same demo obtained with the temporal-consistency scoring function.
 {{< youtube i0zaNuNY9RM >}}
 Clearly, the tracking is much better now.
-Watching the top right view again, we can see that the red block is segmented the entire time, even during manipulation and stacking.
+Watching the top right view again and observe that the red block is segmented correctly the entire video, even during manipulation and stacking.
 However, there are still some small errors.
 For example, for cam 0 "Franka robot arm", the block is segmented instead of the robot (the tip of the gripper).
 This will be addressed in the next section.

 Below is the video of the FoundationPose results where every frame is conditioned on the improved, temporally-consistency segmentations from LangSAM.